AKCLAB/Tryp-ncRNA/README.md

 TriTry-ncRNA is a pipeline in order to identify putative non-Coding RNA in Trypanosomatids organism based on manages transcripts from RNA-seq-data.
 This tool begins with the detection of the set of transcripts mapped by sequencing the total RNA of the three life stages of Leishmania braziliensis: procyclic promastigote (PRO), metacyclic promastigote (META) and amastigote (AMA).

 ## Introduction
-* 2_identify_transcript.py: Identify in all chromossomal positions the coverage equal & up of 50x or 100x reads for strand + & - strand.
+* 2_identify_transcript.py: Identify in all chromossomal positions the coverage >= 50x or 100x reads for strand + & - strand.
 * 3_identify_possible_ncRNA_lncRNA.py: Identify lnc-RNA (>200pb) with >= 50x cov and snc-RNA (<200 pb) with >= 100x cov.
 * 4_annotation_ncRNA_lncRNA.py: Identify the location of non-coding RNA in coding or intergenic regions.
 * 5_identify_overlap_nc-lncRNA.py: Identify the snc-RNA overlapping lnc-RNA.